krzysiekruczaj/players/README.md

  `sh start.sh`

+# Comments

-# Have every player in a separate JAVA process.
+## Have every player in a separate JAVA process.

 Current architecture allows to extend application to support networking.
 Idea that would allow to do this would be as following:
 1. Networking solutions have been analyzed.
 Out of them I would choose either socket or RMI.